shichao-an/notes/docs/bd/ch2.md

   String ip_address
 ```

-Facts using this structure don’t uniquely identify a particular pageview event.
-If multiple pageviews come in at the same time for the same URL from the same IP address, each pageview will have the exact same data record and there’s no way to tell whether they refer to distinct events or duplicate entries were accidentally introduced into your dataset.
+Facts using this structure don't uniquely identify a particular pageview event.
+If multiple pageviews come in at the same time for the same URL from the same IP address, each pageview will have the exact same data record and there's no way to tell whether they refer to distinct events or duplicate entries were accidentally introduced into your dataset.

 To distinguish different pageviews, you can add a *nonce* (a 64-bit number randomly generated for each pageview) to your schema :